Delightful December in Moray, Scotland

 Homeward bound from the Orkney Islands.

-Which can only lead me to wish all of you reading this a Happy Christmas and hoping you find some time to plan your own 2020.
+This can only lead me to wish all of you reading this a Happy Christmas and hope you find some time to plan your own 2020.

-Top Tip – if you are booking car hire from Edinburgh consider hiring from one of the Leith locations as it makes pick up and driving out of Edinburgh very easy plus gives you time to enjoy the city without a car!
+Top Tip – if you are booking a car hire from Edinburgh, consider hiring from one of the Leith locations as it makes pick up and driving out of Edinburgh very easy, plus it gives you time to enjoy the city without a car!